 I'm sick of everyone praising Dark Souls.
-So many people talk about how Dark Souls is the best game ever, how it's so hard but it's so much fun because it's completely fair, and you know what, that's BS.
+Almost everyone on the internet who talks about game design mentions Dark Souls as the greatest example of "hard but fair", and you know what, that's BS.
 Dark Souls is full of unfair anti-player mechanics that would be called out if any other game did the same thing.
 I'm going to list them.
 Expect this to take a while.
-(I'm going to focus on Dark Souls 1 for this review, and I'll only discuss the gameplay, not the story aspect.)
+(I'm going to focus on Dark Souls 1 for this review, and I'll only discuss the gameplay; I discuss the "story" here.)

 My biggest single criticism is the amount of retraversal.
-Most bosses don't have a bonfire (respawn point) near the entrance, so every time you die you have to run all the way back to the arena - usually through a mess of enemies - before you're allowed to try again.
-Particularly bad offenders are the Taurus Demon, Bell Gargoyles, Quelaag, Ornstein & Smough (approx 2-3 minute run if you don't fight anyone - I counted), the Bed of Chaos, Great Grey Wolf Sif, Seath the Scaleless (second encounter), and Gwyn, Lord of Cinder.
+Most bosses don't have a bonfire (respawn point) near the entrance, so every time you die you have to run all the way back to the arena - usually through a mess of enemies you've already killed - before you're allowed to try again.
+Particularly bad offenders are the Taurus Demon, Bell Gargoyles, Quelaag, Ornstein & Smough (approx 2 minute run even if you don't fight anyone - I counted), the Bed of Chaos, Great Grey Wolf Sif, Seath the Scaleless (second encounter), and Gwyn, Lord of Cinder.

 On a similar note, the game doesn't return consumable items used when you die.
 You have a one-time use item that gives you increased damage and you've got a hard boss you need to go through?
 You only get one try with the item!
 Use it once and if you die it's still gone, forcing you to either have a very high chance of wasting the item and being forced to beat the boss without it, or else only use it once you're sure it'll be enough of an edge to guarantee your victory, meaning most likely you ended up beating the boss before you got to that point.
 Or the third option: just go grind to get another item.
 Grinding is fun gameplay, right?

 The game has a horrible case of trial and error.
 I'll go ahead and make this a sublist: